 Following approval of the dissertation, it is the responsibility of the student to ensure that the dissertation is formatted properly according to the Counseling Psychology PsyD Program's dissertation formatting guidelines and the most recent edition of the American Psychological Association Publication Manual.
 Finally, the student will formally publish their completed dissertation by submitting it to ProQuest (www.proquest.com).
 ProQuest is an archiving and dissemination site that enables theses and dissertations to become part of the larger scholarly record.
 As of the time of the writing of this Handbook, there is no cost to submit an electronic PDF of your dissertation to ProQuest for publication.
 Students should follow all instructions on the ProQuest website in order to submit.
-Students are not required by Holy Family University to produce a bound copy of their dissertation; instead, it is the policy of Holy Family University to make all dissertations available to the public through ProQuest.
-This is documented with the D5 Form: Dissertation Completion Form (see Appendix M).
+Students are not required by Holy Family University to produce a bound copy of their dissertation; instead, it is the policy of Holy Family University to make all dissertation Completion Form (see Appendix M).
 The student should notify the Dissertation Coordinator that their dissertation is completed and submitted to ProQuest, and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
 Once the form is signed by all, it will be saved to the student file.